 As one of the conditions of eligibility for continuing contract, new faculty will participate in the College’s New Faculty Seminar.
-This seminar will help preserve the College’s strong history of academic integrity by introducing new faculty to the mission, commitment to teaching and learning, professional development, and learning assessment for the purpose of better serving our students and community.
-During the first year of employment with FSW, new faculty will be required to report to work five (5)days prior to the first duty day for full-time faculty.
+This series of seminar sessions will help preserve the College’s strong history of academic integrity by introducing new faculty to the mission, commitment to teaching and learning, professional development, and learning assessment for the purpose of better serving our students and community.
+During the first year of employment with FSW, new faculty will be required to report to work three (3) days prior to the first duty day for full-time faculty as a condition of employment.
 They will be compensated at the daily rate.

-The New Faculty Seminar will be offered to all first-year full-time faculty.
-The seminar is facilitated by full-time faculty members and the Professional Development Committee.
-Seminar attendance is mandatory and is a required part of their first-year annual contract responsibilities.
+Days that a new faculty member misses from New Faculty Seminar must be made up.The New Faculty Seminar will be offered to all first-year full-time faculty.
+The seminar is facilitated by the Teaching and Learning Center Seminar attendance is mandatory and is a required part of their first-year annual contract responsibilities.
 Participation in the seminar will serve as the faculty member’s professional development activity for purposes of evaluation.
 (See Section 9.9.2) New faculty shall not be held accountable for any other college or department activities during New Faculty Seminar meetings.

+New Faculty on track for a continuing contract will successfully complete Growing with Canvas by the end of the first year as a condition of continued employment.

 Reassigned Time: Research (8.11)

-Full-time faculty with robust research agendas have the option to be reassigned 2 course sections, up to a maximum of eight (8) hours, in order to conduct research and scholarly activity.
+Full-time faculty with robust research agendas are reassigned two course sections (six credit hours), in order to conduct research and scholarly activity.
 Reassigned time has an expected equivalent workload in research and scholarly activity.
 Faculty who are on this pathway will be evaluated on their scholarly productivity and quality during annual and comprehensive evaluation.
-Faculty who accept reassigned time for research are limited to overloads of one course section up to four (4) hours maximum, whichever is greater, per semester (Fall and Spring).
+Faculty who accept reassigned time for research are limited to overloads of no more than two course sections (a course section equals 3 credit hours) maximum, per semester (Fall and Spring).

+Up to four (4) full-time faculty members may receive initial granting of reassignment time for research and scholarly activity in an academic year, through the College President’s recommendation and the Board’s approval in any one (1) year providing suitable replacements can be found.

+Faculty currently on research release time may apply for renewal each year.
+Renewal will be granted subject to approval from the committee, academic deans, and the college president.

 Applications:

-The Provost will solicit applications for research reassigned time each academic year by January 15th for the following academic year.
+The Vice President of Academic Affairs will solicit applications for research reassigned time each academic year by January 15th for the following academic year.
 The application materials will reflect the faculty member’s past research and future research agenda, as well as specific projects and benchmarks.
-Applications will be turned over to an ad-hoc faculty committee for consideration.
+Applications will be screened by the Research Committee (8.11.2) faculty committee for consideration.

-Names will be forwarded to the Provost by March 1.
-The Provost will forward make a final recommendation to the College President by March 15.
-The President will take the recommendation to the Board of Trustee’s for review/approval at the April Board meeting.
+Names of those faculty selected for research reassigned time will be forwarded to the Vice President of Academic Affairs by March 1.
+The Research Committee will make a final recommendation to the College President by March 15.
+The President will take the recommendation to the Board of Trustee’s for review/approval at the next Board meeting following March 15th.